aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/4-mount-file-system/README.md

 ### Step 4.2: Install linux applications

-> Complete the following steps SSH'd in to the **Lustre client - FSx Workshop** instance
+> Complete the following steps in your SSH session connected to the **Amazon Linux - FSx Workshop** instance

 - Run the following script